Eckhardo/Aige_Angular/README.md

 # Aige_Angular

-An Angular 5 Single Page Application
+A Single Page Application based on Angular 5, Angular Material and Material Design Lite.